Yale-BIM/f26-assignments/assignment-1/README.md

 1. Inspect the [generate_target.py](shutter_lookat/scripts/generate_target.py) Python script in the `scripts` directory of the `shutter_lookat` package that is provided as part of this assignment.
-You should understand how the script creates a simulated moving object and publishes its position relative to the "base_footprint" frame of Shutter through the `/target` topic.
+You should understand how the script creates a simulated moving object and publishes its position relative to the `shutter_base_footprint` frame of the robot through the `/target` topic.

-2. Visualize the moving target in [RViz2](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Tf2/Introduction-To-Tf2.html).
-Before running the launch script below, make sure that you are not running any other node in ROS 2.
+2. Visualize the moving target in RViz.
+Before running the launch script below, make sure that you are not running any other node in ROS 2, as this launch script will run not only the `generate_target.py` node but also the MuJoCo simulation and Rviz like in Part I of the assignment.

     ```bash
     $ ros2 launch shutter_lookat generate_target.launch.py